-This spring, the ICCSD Foundation awarded $50,000 in school and classroom Excellence Fund Grants to 8 different projects.
+In the spring of 2018, the ICCSD Foundation awarded $50,000 in school and classroom Excellence Fund Grants to 8 different projects to be implemented in the 2018-2019 school year.
 Donations made to the ICCSD Foundation’s Excellence Fund, an unrestricted fund, made these awards possible.

 For the 2018-2019 school year, a total of $50,000 in Excellence Fund grants were awarded for the following projects:

 SEJH CASL Program $9,500

 South East Junior High will utilize its grant funding to both continue and to expand the CASL Program (Cross-Curricular Approach to Student Driven Learning) at the 7th and 8th grade levels.
 This cross-curricular project-based learning incorporates innovative instructional strategies, as well as community connections within student projects.
 The students who participate in the program are grouped into teams for their Language Arts, Global Studies, and Science courses.
 The CASL Program incorporates the 5Cs (communication, critical thinking, connectedness, creation, and collaboration), fostering collaboration at both the student and teacher level.

 This Reader Profile grant allows Lemme staff to implement an innovative approach to increasing reading scores.
 During the project, data on the reading motivations and interests of individual readers will be collected and used to create reader profiles.
 The profile information will be used to make instructional decisions for students and to purchase books based on students’ interests.
 The data collected will also be used to examine trends in motivation across classrooms, grades, and populations.
 The grant will help with the purchase of the interest-based books.

 Horn Animation Collaboration $9,500